-The MOTC is responsible for allocating all telecommunications related frequencies primarily according to the standards set by the International Telecommunications Union.
+The MOTC is responsible for allocating all radio related frequencies primarily according to the standards set by the International Telecommunications Union.
 The NCC is responsible for the licensing of operators to use these frequencies.
 The 900 MHz and 1,800 MHz frequency bands have been allocated for 2G mobile services and the licenses will be expired in June 2017.
 A total of 40 MHz of FDD spectrum around the 850 MHz frequency band and a total of 110 MHz of FDD spectrum around the 2.1 GHz band have been allocated for 3G mobile services, and the licenses will be expired in December 2018.

-On October 30, 2013, NCC completed the bidding process for the spectrum to provide 4G mobile services and a total of 270MHz of FDD spectrum over 700MHz, 900MHz, and 1800MHz frequency bands have been assigned to six nominated bidders, including us.
-The spectrum for 4G mobile services was released adhering to the principle of technological neutrality.
+On October 30, 2013, NCC completed the bidding process for the spectrum to provide 4G mobile broadband services and a total of 270MHz of FDD spectrum over 700MHz, 900MHz, and 1800MHz frequency bands have been assigned to six nominated bidders, including us, and the licenses will expire in December 2030.
+The spectrum for 4G mobile broadband services was released adhering to the principle of technological neutrality.
 Mobile broadband services can be offered by heterogeneous networks, or HetNet, including the 4G network and the 2G network under this technology-neutral spectrum.
-In addition, a total of 190MHz spectrum of the 2500MHz and 2600MHz frequency band will be released for 4G mobile broadband services in 2015.
+On December 7, 2015, the NCC completed a second round of bidding on 4G frequency band spectrum.
+A total of 190 MHz spectrum of the 2500 MHz and 2600 MHz frequency bands were assigned to four nominated bidders, Far EasTone, T-Star, APT and us, and the licenses will expire in December 2033.